benbowden/overwolf.github.io/docs/start/sdk-introduction.md

 After you finish building your app, you need to pack everything including the manifest, source files and assets into a single Overwolf app installer, called an `OPK` package.

 An OPK package is actually a ZIP package:  To create it, just ZIP all your files together, then manually change the file extension from ZIP to OPK.
+If the ZIP icon doesn't change to an Overwolf icon, that means you'll need to go change your folder settings, so search on your computer for "File Explorer Options" -> select the "View" tab -> and then deselect the "Hide extensions for known file types" option.
+Once deselected, try again to rename the ZIP file to OPK and you should see it switch from a zip icon to an Overwolf icon.
 Double clicking an OPK will install the package.

 We remind you that only [whitelisted](#whitelist-you-as-a-developer) developers can install OPKs that were not downloaded from the store.